-First-Timer Tips for Longarm Quilting (Everyone Can Longarm Quilt!)
+Tips for Beginner Longarm Quilters: Everyone Can Longarm!

-Our APQS Longarm Certification Summer 2020 Online Workshop is coming up quick and we couldn’t be more thrilled for this season’s installment!
-Expert Dawn Cavanaugh will be sharing 20 years worth of tips, tricks, and techniques for working with a longarm machine.
-Whether you want expert tips for quilting or you want to start and grow your own quilting business, this course has everything you need.
+Are you a quilting enthusiast who’s ready to take your craft to the next level?
+If you’ve ever marveled at the intricate designs and beautifully stitched quilts created with longarm quilting machines, it’s time to dive into the world of longarm quilting yourself!
+Don’t be intimidated by the size and complexity of these machines – longarm quilting is an art form that is accessible to everyone, including first-timers.
+Just take a look at these tips for beginner longarm quilters from Carrie Sisk!

-Originally published on May 30, 2019 the article below outlines former staffer, Carrie Sisk’s, ups and downs while tackling a longarm project for her soon-to-be-born daughter.
+Journey along with Carrie as she outlines her ups and downs while tackling a longarm project for her soon-to-be-born daughter.
 The moral of the story?
-Live and learn and register for our upcoming longarm certification and you’ll be adequately armed and ready for your next longarm project as well .
+Practice makes perfect and don’t be afraid to make mistakes — it’s the best way to learn!

 When I started putting the Snowbirds quilt, designed by Wendy Sheppard, together for my soon-to-be-born daughter, I never dreamt it would take me three years to finish.
 Talk about a UFO (unfinished object).
 I suppose that’s not a really long time for some people, but I’m not one to let projects marinate, so for me, this was far overdue.
 A couple more things I didn’t foresee when I set out to make this quilt:

-- turning this quilt (meant to finish at 40″ x 49″) into a toddler-worthy quilt (I added an extra border) and
+Turning this quilt (meant to finish at 40″ x 49″) into a toddler-worthy quilt (I added an extra border).
+And…

-- quilting it on a longarm quilting machine
+Quilting it on a longarm quilting machine

 Once I finished piecing the quilt top (whew!), our office had already received a Q’nique 14+ Quilter.
 I was excited to try it but hesitant to possibly ruin my now eldest daughter’s quilt with shoddy quilting by yours truly.
 But, after taking it for a test drive, I was hooked.
 I had to quilt it on this glorious machine.